Skip to main content

 9. Appetize — Best Browser-Based Android Emulator for iOS App Previews

-Appetize is a browser-based Android emulator for iOS that streams a sandboxed Android app directly in your iPhone's Safari browser — no downloads, no accounts, no remote desktop setup.
+Appetize is a browser-based tool that streams a sandboxed Android app directly in your iPhone's Safari browser — no downloads, no accounts, no remote desktop setup.
 Appetize is not a full Android environment; it runs one specific app at a time in a virtual container that you access via a shareable URL.
-This makes Appetize the fastest and simplest Android emulator for iOS to start using, but also the most limited.
+This makes it the fastest and simplest option to start using, but also the most limited.

-Appetize's primary use case as an Android emulator for iOS is app development demos and preview sharing.
-Developers can upload an APK to Appetize and share a link with clients, testers, or team members — who can then run the Android app directly in their iPhone browser without any setup.
-For this specific Android emulator for iOS use case — distributable, zero-install Android app previews — Appetize is the best tool available.
+Appetize's primary use case is app development demos and preview sharing.
+Developers can upload an APK and share a link with clients, testers, or team members — who can then run the Android app directly in their iPhone browser without any setup.
+For distributable, zero-install app previews, Appetize is the best tool available.

 Key Features:

-- Shareable URL for each app instance — easiest Android emulator for iOS for demos
+• Shareable URL for each app instance — easiest way to demo Android apps to iOS users

 Best For: